vpadam/CSCI-8700-Term-Project/README.md

 Okay, we need our final team formation and some preliminary project ideas.
 Feel free to list your ideas below under PROJECT IDEAS.

 PROJECT IDEAS
-1.Online Music Store where customers can buy/upload music\n
-2.Software license manager to better track software subscriptions (what one has/when it needs to be updated/costs)\n 3.Software that analyzes resumes and finds the best potential employee for different jobs (machine learning) 4.App that creates test study sheets from notes 5.Plagarism detection software for literature reviews
+1.Online Music Store where customers can buy/upload music 2.Software license manager to better track software subscriptions (what one has/when it needs to be updated/costs) 3.Software that analyzes resumes and finds the best potential employee for different jobs (machine learning) 4.App that creates test study sheets from notes 5.Plagarism detection software for literature reviews